binojvr/AnalyticsBackendSystemArchitecture/README.md

 **Service Mesh**

 Service mesh is an interservice communication among Microservice APIs.
-The service mesh is usually implemented by providing a proxy instance, called a sidecar, for each service instance.
-Istio is most common Service mesh infrastructure tool available in market.
-It also provide other services to monitor and contraol microservices.
+The service mesh is usually implemented by providing a proxy instance, called a sidecar, for each service instance. **Istio** is most common Service mesh infrastructure tool available in market.
+It also provide other services to monitor and control microservices.

-Data Collection API Architecture is Shown Below
+I am proposing a Data Collection API Architecture is Shown Below

 ![Data Collection API Architecture](https://github.com/binojvr/AnalyticsBackendSystemArchitecture/blob/master/Screenshot_2018-08-15-Proteus-Microservices-Platform-Netifi.png )